Marianne “Bela” Conley-Ramsay

 Mark T. Panek

-Professor, English, Humanities Division
+Professor, English, English Department

 Mark Panek is English professor at UH Hilo where he specializes in teaching Modern Grammar & Usage, Creative Non-Fiction and Fiction Writing.
 A graduate from Colby College and the University of Hawaiʻi at Mānoa, he is an author with a lens focused on Hawaiʻi.
 Publishing Gaijin Yokozuna (2006) about a Hawaiian-born sumo wrestler, Big Happiness: The Life and Death of a Modern Hawaiian Warrior (2011), and Hawaiʻi (2013), Panek has a voice distinctly his own that lends itself to showing what Hawaiʻi really is.
 In 2008, he received the University of Hawaiʻi Regents’ Medal for Excellence in Teaching and the Elliot Cades Award for Literature in 2013.